gravitational/careers/challenges/fullstack/challenge.md

 # Fullstack Application Developer

-## Summary

-Implement an application that allows a user to browse directory content on a remote server.

-## Rationale
+Welcome!

-We would like to evaluate your skill in the following areas:
+We will use this project in order to evaluate your skill in the following areas:

 * Taking existing high-level requirements and translating them to a functional application